arbindo/mimock/DOCUMENTATION.md

 ## Introduction

-Mimock is a utility tool to setup mocks for REST API endpoints to mimic the actual endpoints.
-This tool will be helpful to test UI applications locally or in CI/CD pipelines.
-Mimock follows an interceptor-based pattern which enables the developer to test the endpoints without having to restart the application.
+Mimock is a utility to setup mocks for REST API endpoints to mimic the response of the actual endpoints.
+This tool will be helpful for testing UI applications locally or in CI/CD pipelines.
+Mimock follows an interceptor-based pattern which enables the users to setup and use the mocks in real time without any need for re-deployment.

-This project is geared towards both open-source and enterprise applications which offers REST API based solutions.
-Mimock acts as a faster, easier to setup and automated testing utility tool which can be easily adopted by different projects into their deliverables pipeline.
+This project is geared towards both open-source and enterprise applications that offer REST API based solutions.
+Mimock functions as a faster, easier to set up and automate testing utility tool that can be easily integrated into the deliverables pipeline of various projects.

-Mimock is published under open-source [Apache-2.0 license](LICENSE).

 ## Purpose

-Mimock is developed for the purpose of setting up mocks for REST endpoints without the hassle of maintaining any code for the mocks.
-The application exposes a React based UI which can be used by anyone with no prior coding experience to create and maintain mocks.
+Mimock can be used for setting up mocks for REST endpoints without the hassle of maintaining any code for the mocks.
+The application exposes a React-based UI which can be used by anyone with no prior coding experience to create and maintain mocks.

-If an UI application is built with configurable origin for the backend it is consuming, then mimock can be wired up in its place to serve the required response.
-This is applicable for backend services as well which rely on other API or services to process a request.
+If a UI application is built with a configurable origin for the backend it is consuming, then mimock origin can be wired up in its place to serve the required response.
+This is applicable for backend services as well, which rely on other APIs or services to process a request.

-Some examples use cases are as follows,
+Some examples of the use cases of mimock are as follows

-- If your UI (Web or Mobile) relies on an external metered API which incurs cost based on the total hits, then mimock can be used in its place to mimic that API and serve the response on lower environments or CI/CD pipelines which runs UI automation tests
+- If your UI (Web or Mobile) relies on an external metered API which incurs a cost based on the total hits, then mimock can be used in its place to mimic that API and serve the response on lower environments or CI/CD pipelines which run UI automation tests.
-- If a backend API relies on another endpoint to download a PDF document and if that PDF server's latency is high which is not bearable for just testing the service locally or while running integration tests on pipelines, then mimock will come in handy for serving the required PDF document
+- If a backend API relies on another endpoint to download a PDF document and if that PDF server's latency is high, which is not bearable for just testing the service locally or while running integration tests on pipelines, then mimock will come in handy for serving the required PDF document.

 ## Download Options